2021 Food & Cherry Blossom Tour of Japan

-Kyushu is fast-becoming Japan’s favourite foodie destination for its fresh organic produce and culinary innovation.
+Kyushu is fast-becoming Japan’s favourite foodie destination for its fresh produce and traditional artisans.
 You will visit both local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant and hearty fare dished up by night-time yatai street vendors.

 Kyushu has long-standing connections with European and Asian traders, rich ceramic traditions, spectacular castles along with a stunning natural environment.
 This makes a visit at cherry-blossom time a fantastic way to learn about Japan especially through the prism of its food.

-The 2019 Food and Cherry Blossom Tour is perfect for those who like exploring by foot and travellers keen to discover the Japan that lies beyond the big cities.
-It is an ideal tour for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food!
+The 2021 Food and Cherry Blossom Tour is perfect for those who like exploring Japan beyond the big cities.
+It is an ideal tour for both first-timers and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food!

-Places visited: Fukuoka, Dazaifu, Itoshima, Karatsu, Arita/Imari, Nagasaki, Unzen, Kumamoto, Kagoshima, Yufuin, and Yame
+Places visited: Fukuoka, Dazaifu, Yame, Itoshima, Karatsu, Arita/Imari, Ureshino, Nagasaki, Unzen, Kumamoto, Kurokawa Onsen and Yufuin

 Group size: Min 6, Max 8

 Transport: Private minivan, ferry, subway, tram and bus